renoki-co/php-k8s/README.md

 PHP K8s is a PHP handler for the Kubernetes Cluster API, helping you handling the individual Kubernetes resources directly from PHP, like viewing, creating, updating or deleting resources.

+For Laravel projects, you might want to use [renoki-co/laravel-php-k8s](https://github.com/renoki-co/laravel-php-k8s) which eases the access.

 ## 🤝 Supporting

 Renoki Co. on GitHub aims on bringing a lot of open source projects and helpful projects to the world.
 Developing and maintaining projects everyday is a harsh work and tho, we love it.